 Your policy brochure will contain more information about such conditions or requirements, so make sure you read this before you sign up to know what you’re covered for.

-Generally speaking, Medicare doesn’t usually bulk bill or cover chiropractic under the Medicare Benefits Scheme (MBS).
+Generally speaking, Medicare doesn’t usually cover chiropractic under the Medicare Benefits Schedule (MBS).
 However, if you’ve had a terminal or chronic condition for six months or longer, you may be eligible for a GP Management Plan and Team Care Arrangements (TCA).4

 With this care plan, you’ll have access to Chronic Disease Management (CDM) items under Medicare.
 Upon referral, you’ll be eligible to receive Medicare rebates for five individual visits to an allied health professional (e.g. chiropractor) per calendar year.
 If you aren’t eligible for this care plan, you can still go to a chiropractor without health insurance, but you’ll have to pay the full out-of-pocket costs.